Important: This article is for Google Pay customers in Japan.

 - Try holding your phone in a different way.
 Your NFC antenna could be near the top or bottom of your device.

-- Hold your phone closer to the payment terminal.
+- Hold your phone closer to the payment reader.

 - Hold your phone near the terminal for a few extra seconds.